jantsje/classroom_pgg/README.md

 * Punishment (set `punishment` to `True` to add a Deduction page)
 * Threshold (set `threshold` to any number above 0)

+## Analysis file in Rmarkdown

+The file `analyze_classroom_pgg.Rmd` can be used to analyze the results.
+The file will load the data provided in the `_DATA` folder.
+Currently it loads the data from the 2019 course (which is ignored by Git due to privacy issues).

 ## Credits

 Punishment page from [Philipp Chapkovski](https://github.com/chapkovski/fehr-and-gaechter).